StanicX/Smartphone-sales-Dashboard-2025-Project/README.md

 ## Sales Dashboard Project

-Create insightful sales reports and track business performance with this interactive Excel dashboard powered by Pivot Tables.
+Created insightful sales reports and track business performance with this interactive Excel dashboard powered by Pivot Tables.
 Easily visualize metrics and trends from your raw sales data.

 ## Description